douymLab/mutpipe/Haplotypecaller/readme.md

     + Axiom_Exome_Plus.genotypes.all_populations.poly.hg38.vcf.gz
     + Axiom_Exome_Plus.genotypes.all_populations.poly.hg38.vcf.gz.tbi
 - WES interval list: S31285117_Padded.list
 Note: The interval list is based on our WES kit is Sureselect Human All Exon V7.
-The list and other version kit's list can download form https://earray.chem.agilent.com/suredesign/
+The list and other version kit's list can download from https://earray.chem.agilent.com/suredesign/

 The required resource could be downloaded through running: